g-lalevee/ApigeeProxy4AppSheet/README.md

 https://console.cloud.google.com
 - [Create Service Account for Firestore](https://firebase.google.com/docs/admin/setup#add_firebase_to_your_app)

-> To be done only once for the first collection of the GCP Project
+> Note:
-> To be redone for each project
+> To be done only once for the first collection of the GCP Project.
+To be redone for each project

 ## 3- Apigee